MuhammadBilal0111/House-Price-Predictions-Using-Machine-Learning-/README.md

 # House-Price-Predictions-Using-Machine-Learning
-This is my first ML project of what I learnt from "Andrew Ng" whose purpose is to tell the price of house with 4 features.
+This is my first ML project of what I learnt from "Andrew Ng" whose purpose is to tell the price of house with 4 features.<br>
 Author-Muhammad Bilal